M305-g/Healthcare-Insurance-Claims-Analysis/README.md

 Improve monitoring of denied and pending claims.

-Dashboard 2 – Patient Demographics
+**Dashboard 2 – Patient Demographics**

 **Findings**

-Gender distribution was nearly equal.

-Patients aged 18–35 recorded the highest claim volume.

-Employed individuals submitted the highest number of claims.

-Married patients recorded the highest claim volume.
+The Patient Demographics Dashboard provides an overview of the insured population by visualizing **age distribution, gender distribution, employment status, marital status, and income distribution**.
+The analysis indicates that **patients aged 18–35 years** accounted for the highest number of claims, gender distribution was nearly balanced, employed individuals submitted the most claims, married patients recorded the highest claim volume, and patient income was broadly distributed across the dataset, supporting the assessment of healthcare utilization across different demographic groups.

 **Insights**